 But, how do we do this?

 Thankfully, renewing old jeans is not as hard as you might think!
 A quick trip to the haberdashery store will provide everything you need to mend tears.
+So, before tearing your jeans apart and repurposing them into some accessories, have a look at the options below.

 How To Renew Ripped Jeans